ajakaja/ajakaja.github.io/_posts/2018-01-03-lessons-from-brexit.md

 ---
 layout: blog
-title: "Lessons from Dominic Cummings on Brexit"
+title: "Lessons from the Architect of Brexit"
 footnotes: true
 ---